 “With or without the ball, he’s a machine,” Leipzig defender Willi Orban once said of Poulsen.
 “He does an incredible amount of work for us.”

-Poulsen previously proved the perfect foil for Germany forward Timo Werner - who got 78 Bundesliga goals for Leipzig between 2016 and 2020 - and he is continuing to prove any detractors wrong since Marsch’s appointment in the summer.
+Poulsen previously proved the perfect foil for Germany forward Timo Werner - who got 78 Bundesliga goals for Leipzig in his first stint at the Red Bull Arena between 2016 and 2020 - and he has continued to prove any detractors wrong under any number of coaches he's had at Leipzig.

 It’s not just at club level that Poulsen is a key player.
 Part of the Denmark squad that reached the last 16 of the 2018 FIFA World Cup - he scored the only goal against Peru in the group stage - he also netted against Belgium and Russia to help them reach the UEFA Euro 2020 semi-finals.